 The Taming of the Shrew McLaren Park, Jerry Garcia Amphitheater, 40 John F Shelley, SF; www.sfshakes.org.
 Free.
 Sat/20-Sun/21, 2pm.
 Continues through Free Shakespeare in the Park presents this take on the Bard's barb-filled romance.

 Too Much Light Makes the Baby Go Blind Boxcar Theatre, 505 Natoma, SF; www.sfneofuturists.com. $11-16.
 Fri-Sat, 9pm.
 Ongoing.
 The Neo-Futurists perform Greg Allen's spontaneous, ever-changing show that crams 30 plays into 60 minutes.

-As You Like It Forest Meadows Amphitheater, 890 Belle, Dominican University of California, San Rafael; www.marinshakespeare.org.
-Donations accepted.
-Runs in repertory Fri-Sun through Aug 10; visit website for specific performance dates and times.
-It's outdoor Shakespeare season in the Bay Area!
-Marin Shakespeare kicks off its 25th season with a classic production of the Bard's gender-bending comedy.
+An Ideal Husband Forest Meadows Amphitheater, 890 Belle, Dominican University of California, San Rafael; www.marinshakespeare.org. $12-35.
+Runs in repertory Fri-Sun through Sept 27; visit website for specific performance dates and times.
+Marin Shakespeare Company performs Oscar Wilde's witty tale.